All Episodes

 Chad Ochosinko, he's a funny guy.

-But I look I understand the league on this.
+But look, I understand the league on that.

 The kid could have been creamed.

-Now, I the the there's a the the football field, a baseball field is a stage.
+Now, the football field, a baseball field is a stage.

-And what goes on there is it's gotta have some mystique to it.
+And what goes on there is it's got to have some mystique to it.

-You know, uh believe me, folks, one of the major reasons for the success of the National Football League is has been that the they have been able to create a huge mystique, an almost superhuman uh image about its players.
+You know, believe me, folks, one of the major reasons for the success of the National Football League has been that they have been able to create a huge mystique, an almost superhuman image about its players.

 Injuries to these guys are treated as state secrets.